unlock-protocol/unlock/smart-contracts/README.md

 ### Setup account

-We use the `DEPLOYER_PRIVATE_KEY` environment variable to interract with contract.
+We use the `DEPLOYER_PRIVATE_KEY` environment variable to interact with contracts.
+Please set it.

 ### Run the UDT contract upgrade